Accessibility FAST

 Plain Language

-A first step to conveying information effectively is to write using plain language.
-Plain language is especially helpful for readers with cognitive disabilities, but all readers benefit from clear, direct writing.
+A first step to functional content is to write using plain language.
+Plain language is especially helpful for readers with cognitive disabilities and/or using assistive technology, but all readers benefit from clear, direct writing.

 Plain language helps readers: